 The Company is subject to risks that affect the food industry in general, including risks posed by food spoilage, accidental contamination, product tampering, consumer product liability, and the potential costs and disruptions of a product recall.
 The Company's products are susceptible to contamination by organisms that can cause illness, or pathogens, such as certain strains of Escherichia coli, Salmonella and Listeria.
 There is a risk that these pathogens could be present in certain products produced by the Company.
 The Company actively manages these risks by maintaining strict and rigorous controls and processes in its manufacturing facilities and distribution systems and by maintaining prudent levels of insurance.
-However, the Company could be required to recall certain of its products in the event of contamination or adverse test results or as a precautionary measure, similar to other recalls initiated in the past.
+However, the Company cannot assure that such systems, even when working effectively, will eliminate the risks related to food safety.
+The Company could be required to recall certain of its products in the event of contamination or adverse test results or as a precautionary measure, similar to other recalls initiated in the past.
 There is also a risk that not all of the product subject to the recall will be properly identified, or that the recall will not be successful or not be enacted in a timely manner.
-Any product contamination or intervention, resulting in increased costs and decreased sales.
+Any product contamination could subject the Company to product liability claims, adverse publicity and government scrutiny, investigation or intervention, resulting in increased costs and decreased sales.
 Many of these costs and losses are not covered by insurance.
 Any of these events could have a material adverse impact on the Company's financial condition and results of operations.